Updated on July 4, 2022

 I wrote about the show’s main Black character, Moses, in an earlier post.

-1990s WB educational animated series “Histeria!” featured plenty of American historical moments.
+Educational animated series “Histeria!,” which aired on The WB from 1998 to 2000, featured plenty of American historical moments.
 Given the show was produced by the same staff as “Animaniacs,” it contained the usual satire one would expect.
 George Washington, for instance, sounds and acts like Bob Hope.

 A segment about Thomas Jefferson working on the Declaration of Independence was a take-off on Jack Benny’s old radio/television program.
 This is to the point of Jefferson’s voice on the show being an imitation of Jack Benny.
 Never mind, of course, no kid watching (let alone plenty of adults) would get these references.